-In bats, finding resources is often linked with the use of acoustic signals, which is often considered as their most important sensory modality (Griffin, 1958; Dechmann and Safi, 2005; Gillam and Fenton, 2016).
+In bats, finding resources is often linked with the use of sound in the form of echoes from self-produced vocalizations (i.e. echolocation), which is often considered as their most important sensory modality (Griffin, 1958; Dechmann and Safi, 2005; Gillam and Fenton, 2016).
 Echolocation certainly plays a role in searching for food, especially in insect-hunting bats (Thies et al., 1998; Schnitzler and Kalko, 2001), but is also very relevant for spatial navigation and orientation (Griffin, 1958; Schnitzler and Kalko, 2001; Schnitzler et al., 2003; Nelson & MacIver, 2006; Neuweiler, 2000; Thomas, Moss, & Vater, 2004).
 Sound is also known to greatly aid during the location of roost-sites, but primarily in the form of acoustic cues or signals emitted by conspecifics which have already located a suitable roost site (Vaughan and O’Shea, 1976; Ruczynski et al., 2007, 2009; Chaverri and Gillam, 2010).
 So far it is not known whether echolocation is also used for location of roosts, but given its role during small-scale orientation (e.g. Schnitzler et al., 2003), it is likely to play a large role during this process.
-Yet, bats’ detection range based on echolocation can be limited given the high attenuation rates of high-frequency calls typically used by bats (Bradbury and Vehrencamp, 2011; Eklöf, 2003).
+Yet, bats’ detection range based on echolocation can be limited given the high attenuation rates of the high-frequency calls typically used by bats (Bradbury and Vehrencamp, 2011; Eklöf, 2003).
 Therefore, other senses or sensory cues may complement echolocation in the detection of suitable resources, like vision (Eklöf, 2003; Ruczynski et al., 2007; Ruczynski et al., 2011; McGowan and Kloepper, 2020) or smell (Hessel and Schmidt,1994; Kalko et al., 1996; Von Helversen et al., 2000), primarily given the relatively large areas over which bats must locate roosts.
-The combination of different cues and sensory modalities may increase the bats’ success in finding roosts.
+The combination of cues from different sensory modalities may increase the bats’ success in finding roosts.

 A bat species that is required to constantly locate new roosts sites is Spix’s disc-winged bat Thyroptera tricolor, an insectivorous bat occurring in lowland Neotropical forests from southern Mexico to southeastern Brazil (Wilson and Findley, 1977) that forms very stable social groups of 2 to 12 individuals (Vonhof and Fenton, 2004).
 This species roosts in the unfurled leaves of plants in the order Zingiberales, that typically grow in secondary forests and clearings; this implies that there is large spatial variability of this resource (Levey, 1988).
 The leaves remain in their ideal tubular shape for bat roosting for very short periods of time (approximately 1 day), which means that T. tricolor probably also needs to change roosts during the day (Findley and Wilson, 1974; Vonhof and Fenton, 2004).
 Therefore, individuals must constantly locate new roosts sites in areas that span approximately 0.19 ha (Vonhof et al., 2004).
-Several studies show that an exchange of social calls is critical for rapid location of new roost-sites when a group member has already found and occupied a suitable tubular leaf; however, how individuals locate new roosts without the aid of conspecifics is unknown.
+Several studies show that an exchange of social calls is critical for rapid location of new roost-sites when a group member has already found and occupied a suitable tubular leaf (then several citations should go here); however, how individuals locate new roosts without the aid of conspecifics is unknown.
 T. tricolor emits low-intensity echolocation calls of dominant frequencies ranging from 45-47 kHz, which are barely detected with a microphone at a distance of 1 m from the bat (Fenton et al., 2000).
-Thus, considering the extremely short range over which echolocation calls could aid in roost location, coupled with the fact that the background clutter from other plants and leaves all around the roost makes it even harder to find (Eklöf, 2003), it is possible that visual cues may be vitally important for disc-winged bats when searching for roosts.
+Thus, considering the extremely short range over which echolocation calls could aid in roost location, coupled with the fact that the background clutter from other plants and leaves all around the roost makes it even harder to find (Eklöf, 2003), it is possible that visual cues may be important for disc-winged bats when searching for roosts.